leonvanbokhorst/HomeMatch-for-Wizards/README.md

   - `ui/`: Streamlit-based user interface
 - `tests/`: Unit tests for each component
 - `requirements.txt`: List of Python dependencies
-- `app.py`: Script to run the Streamlit app
+- `HomeMatch.py`: Script to run the Streamlit app
+- `HomeMatch.ipynb`: Jupyter notebook for exploring the application components

 ## Contributing